Creta5164/fmod-rmmv/README.md

 4. When redistributed after modification, the original author must be indicated.

-*This can also be found in the [LICENSE](https://github.com/creta5164/fmod-rmmv/blob/main/LICENSE) file.*
+*This can also be found in the [LICENSE][LICENSE] file.*

 ---

 ## Background

-This plugin was created for the 2022 1Chicken game jam contest, a game jam event hosted by 1Map1Chicken in Korea.
+This plugin was created for the [2022 1Chicken game jam contest][1map], a game jam event hosted by 1Map1Chicken in Korea.
 The game created through this is a game called DOWNFALLEN.
-[The entry page can be viewed here](https://1map1chicken.com/entries/jam2022/downfallen-다운폴른), but this game is in Korean.
+[The entry page can be viewed here][DOWNFALLEN], but this game is in Korean.
 > However, the text has been pulled out to support fan translations, so contributions are always welcome!

 ## Demonstration